Antypurus/antypurus.github.io/portfolio/_posts/2017-12-30-ltw-todo-website.md

 # Description

 This application was developed as a part of an introductory web development unit at FEUP.
-We were tasked with developing a web app for a persona todo list, and this app must be secure from sql injection, CSRF and XSS, as well as having to be a responsive web app.
-No frameworks were used to develop this web app, everything was written with pure PHP, HTML5, CSS and javascript(jquery was not allowed).
+We were tasked with developing a web app for a persona todo list, and this app must be secure from SQL injection, CSRF, and XSS, as well as having to be a responsive web app.
+No frameworks were used to develop this web app, everything was written with pure PHP, HTML5, CSS, and javascript(jquery was not allowed).